sakksoftware/hse-mcmaster-prodution/README.md

 All requests are preceded with `/api/` omitted here for brevity.

 * `GET /search`
-    returns search results in a json format [as shown here](https://hse-frontend.herokuapp.com/fake_api/search.json).
+  returns search results in a json format as shown here](https://hse-frontend.herokuapp.com/fake_api/search.json).

   params:
-    `q` - search query
+  * `q` - search query
-    `filters` - semi-colon separated list of IDs of the applied filters `sort_by` - order of search results
+  * `filters` - semi-colon separated list of IDs of the applied filters
+  * `sort_by` - order of search results
-    `page` - the result page to be returned
+  * `page` - the result page to be returned
-    `lang` - the language in which the search is to be performed
+  * `lang` - the language in which the search is to be performed

 * `GET /search/suggestions`
     returns suggestions for autocomplete controls in a json format [as shown here](https://hse-frontend.herokuapp.com/fake_api/search/suggestions.json).

     params:

-    `q` - search query
+    * `q` - search query
-    `lang` - the language in which the search is to be performed
+    * `lang` - the language in which the search is to be performed

 * `GET /documents/:id`
     returns the requested document in a json format [as shown here](https://hse-frontend.herokuapp.com/fake_api/documents/0df62f0040ffd8ecd725c9a602056034.json).

     params:
-    `lang` - the language the results should be in
+    * `lang` - the language the results should be in

 * `GET /questions/`
     returns a list of guide questions and their results.

     params:
-    `lang` - the language the results should be in
+    * `lang` - the language the results should be in

 * `GET /user`
     returns information about the currently signed up user.

     params:
     `lang` - the language the results should be in

 * `UPDATE /users/:id
     allows user details to be updated